Introducing the Apple Tree Gardens

 The top lawn between the woodshed and the Sleep Out is sheltered, the spongy grass perfect for flopping onto and cloud watching.
 In the winter of 2006 thuggish Mermaid roses and a large chunk of the back fence were removed, and the lawn area opened up, creating space for some rather odd chaps to enjoy a game of backyard cricket.

-The Sleep Out has its own small shade garden of hostas, oak leaved hydrangeas and camellias, and a cherry rambling rose, spectacular, but briefly, in summer.
-An odd collection of pots, including an old tin bath and a very courageous Lemonwood growing in a half oak barrel, lives by the Sleep Out door, the reception area for new plant arrivals.
-Here the mail order boxes are excitedly opened, or the stragglers from the bargain bin spend weeks waiting for a new home.
+The Sleep Out has its own small shade garden of hostas, oak leaved hydrangeas and camellias.
+Pots, including an old tin bath and a very courageous Lemonwood growing in a half oak barrel, live by the Sleep Out door, the reception area for new plant arrivals.

 Variegated Elm tree...

 Back in 2005 I'd offered a good country home to a Variegated Elm tree.
-I planted it on the side of the woodshed and dug a wee circular bed underneath it for more Hydrangeas.
-Clumps of daylilies I planted there didn't stay for long - far too shady.
+I planted it on the far side of the woodshed and dug a wee circular bed underneath which I filled with Hydrangeas.
+Clumps of daylilies I planted on the lawn didn't stay for long - far too shady.
 I didn't realise how huge the tree would get, or how much it would sucker.
 Aargh!

 Enjoy the Apple Tree Gardens.
 Sorry about the state of the apple tree, though.
 At least it's still standing - the old plum and apricot trees have both crashed to the ground.
 Might have had something to do with a certain Banksia lutea rose...